OSULUG/laws/rules.rst

 Any comment for or against the change in the comments of the pull request must include a reason for the support or non-support.
-Any -1 comments should either be fixed or addressed with a WONTFIX response.
-All comments must include the GitHub user's irc handle in #osu-lug.
+Any -1 comments should either be fixed by the individual making the pull request or addressed by the individual making the pull request with a WONTFIX response and reason.
+It is the responsibility of the voting population to give feedback for improvement if a rule proposition; active participation is necessary for this system to work.
+All comments must include the GitHub user's irc handle in #osu-lug if different from their github handle.

 Any part of this document can be changed with the above process, including the above process, however alterations to the above process must pass by the